 These Palaces are the perfect way to explore the Orkney’s past, especially how close they are to the St Magnus Cathedral.
 Explore the ruins of these big households which were built for prominent individuals like the great Haakon IV, and you’ll be able to capture a glimpse into the 16th-century world they lived in.

 This Palace complex is quite unlike anything else you can see in Scotland and is undoubtedly one of the best attractions in Kirkwall.

 Cubbie Roo’s Castle

-The Orkney islands are just brimming with Old Norse culture, and Viking heritage, and nowhere is this more evident than in this Castle.
+The Orkney islands are just brimming with Old Norse culture and heritage, and nowhere is this more evident than in this Castle.

 You can find the ruins of Roo’s Castle on the quaint island of Wyre and be awestruck at the thought of what an immense fortress this site once was.
-What remains are 2-metre walls of ancient stoneworks, which tell the Castle’s chronicles of sieges and battles fought over the Garisay Sound.
+What remains are 2-metre walls of ancient stoneworks that tell the Castle’s chronicles of sieges and battles fought over the Garisay Sound.

 The gorgeous views from Wyre are also a great reason to check out this prime destination filled with the presence of Vikings.

 The Ring of Brodgar is as mysterious as it is beautiful and one of the most spectacular prehistoric monuments you can find in the British Isles.